Applications of closed models defined by counting to graph theory and topology

-If $Y\rightarrow X$ and $Z\rightarrow X$ are two objects of $C_X$ such that the Zeta series of $Y$ and $Z$ are equal, then any isomorphism between their respective set of cycles which respects their colors as described above induces an isomorphism between their cofibrant replacements since they are $n$-colored graphs.
+{\bf Proof.} If $Y\rightarrow X$ and $Z\rightarrow X$ are two objects of $C_X$ such that the Zeta series of $Y$ and $Z$ are equal, then any isomorphism between their respective sets of primitive cycles which respects their colors as described above induces an isomorphism between their cofibrant replacements.
+2mm